 \section{\bf Classes of Riemannian Manifolds and Convergence}

 In Sections~\ref{sect-est-heat} and~\ref{sect-est-evalue} we have seen that entire classes of families of Riemannian manifolds have uniform bounds on their heat kernels and eigenvalues.
 This is closely related to the various notions of convergence of Riemannian manifolds, their corresponding compactness theorems, and how the heat kernels and eigenvalues behave on converging sequences.
-To be more clear, suppose one has a notion of convergence of Riemannian manifolds, $M_j \to M_\infty$, then one says a class, ${\mathcal{M}}$, of Riemannian manifolds is {\em compact} with respect to this notion of convergence if one has the following: \be M_j \subset {\mathcal{M}} \implies \exists \textrm{ a subseq }M_{j_k} \textrm{ s.t. } M_{j_k}\to M_\infty \in {\mathcal{M}}. \ee The class $\mathcal{M}$ is only {\em precompact} if the subsequence converges to $M_\infty$ that is not in ${\mathcal{M}}$.
+To be more clear, suppose we have a notion of convergence of Riemannian manifolds, $M_j \to M_\infty$, then we say a class, ${\mathcal{M}}$, of Riemannian manifolds is {\em compact} with respect to this notion of convergence if the following holds: \be M_j \subset {\mathcal{M}} \implies \exists \textrm{ a subseq }M_{j_k} \textrm{ s.t. } M_{j_k}\to M_\infty \in {\mathcal{M}}. \ee The class $\mathcal{M}$ is only {\em precompact} if the subsequence converges to $M_\infty$ that is not in ${\mathcal{M}}$.